Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Relaxed loungers who don’t mind a softer posture
+• Relaxed loungers who do not mind a softer posture

-• Couples who want a casual movie sofa
+• Couples who want an easy movie-night sofa

 • Budget shoppers who still want a full-size frame